Impact factor: Criticism

-Numerous critiques have been made regarding the use of impact factors, both in terms of its statistical validity and also of its implications for how science is carried out and assessed.
+Numerous critiques have been made regarding the use of impact factors, both in terms of their statistical validity and also of their implications for how science is carried out and assessed.
 A 2007 study noted that the most fundamental flaw is that impact factors present the mean of data that are not normally distributed, and suggested that it would be more appropriate to present the median of these data.
 There is also a more general debate on the validity of the impact factor as a measure of journal importance and the effect of policies that editors may adopt to boost their impact factor (perhaps to the detriment of readers and writers).
-Other criticism focuses on the effect of the impact factor on behavior of scholars, editors and other stakeholders.
+Other criticism focuses on the effect of the impact factor on the behavior of scholars, editors and other stakeholders.
+Criticism of impact factors also extends to its impact on researcher behavior.
+While the emphasis on high-impact journals may lead to strategic publishing practices that prioritize journal prestige over the quality and relevance of research, it's important to acknowledge the "privilege paradox".
+Younger researchers, particularly those from under-represented regions, often lack the established reputation or networks to secure recognition outside of these metrics.
+This can lead to a narrow focus on publishing in top-tier journals, potentially compromising the diversity of research topics and methodologies.
 Further criticisms argue that emphasis on impact factor results from the negative influence of neoliberal politics on academia.
 Some of these arguments demand not just replacement of the impact factor with more sophisticated metrics but also discussion on the social value of research assessment and the growing precariousness of scientific careers in higher education.